New Tunisian parliament begins its first session

-TUNIS, March 13 (Reuters) - Tunisia's new parliament, elected in December and January in a vote with a turnout of 11%, sat for the first time on Monday in a session closed to all but state media and with the opposition coalition saying it would not recognise its legitimacy.
+TUNIS, March 13 (Reuters) - Tunisia's new parliament sat for the first time on Monday but the opposition coalition said it would not recognise its legitimacy after an election with a turnout of just 11%.

+President Kais Saied shut down the previous elected parliament in July 2021, ruling by decree in a move that opposition parties have called a coup.

-Journalists were not allowed to attend the opening session of parliament for the first time since the 2011 revolution.
-Officials told reporters on Monday that only state TV and radio and the state news agency were allowed to cover the event.
+Independent journalists were not allowed to attend the opening session of parliament for the first time since Tunisia's 2011 revolution.
+Officials told reporters only state TV and radio and the state news agency were allowed to cover the event.

-President Kais Saied shut down the previous elected parliament in July 2021, moving to rule by decree in a move that opposition parties called a coup.
-He has said his actions were legal and needed to save Tunisia from years of crisis.

-The new parliament, operating under a constitution that Saied wrote last year and which was passed in a referendum with a turnout of 30%, will have very little power compared with the body it replaces.
+The new parliament, elected in polls in December and January, operates under a constitution that Saied wrote last year.
+It will have very little power compared with the body it replaces.

+Saied has said his actions were legal and needed to save Tunisia from years of crisis.

 As most parties boycotted the election, and candidates were listed on ballot papers without party affiliation, most of the new parliament members are political independents.

+The National Salvation Front, the main opposition coalition, in a statement on Monday it would not recognise the parliament.

+Saleh Mbarki, who chaired the opening session, said: "Our duties as people's representatives is to work in partnership with the executive authority for the unity of the state."

-The National Salvation Front, the main opposition coalition that includes Tunisia's biggest party, the Islamist Ennahda and activists, said in a statement on Monday it would not recognise a parliament emanating from a coup following elections that were boycotted by the majority.
+The National Salvation Front, the main opposition coalition, in a statement on Monday it would not recognise the parliament.

 ((tarek.amara@thomsonreuters.com;))